 If you open a browser while taking a test, you will be immediately locked out of the test.

 Your school district has the option to require you to take tests at the school with a proctor.
 It is the decision of the school district whether to allow you to retake a test for an improved grade with remediation prior to the test.
-You will automatically receive your test results for multiple choice, true/false and specific fill in the blank questions.
+You will automatically receive your test results for multiple choice, true/false, and specific fill-in-the-blank questions.

 Manually graded assignments and tests will be graded within one week.